Make a 3D cutout fractal and turn it into a pop-up card.

 This what your paper should look like now.
 Repeat the same cutting, folding and inverting, but this time you need to make four cuts.
 After folding and flipping the flaps inside themselves, you’ll end up with this:

-If you want (and if you have the patience) you can repeat this process one more time, making 8 cuts.
+If you want, you can repeat this process one more time, making eight cuts.
 After cutting, folding and inverting, you end up with the final stage.
-(After this point, there are too many layers to cut easily.)
+After this point, there are too many layers to cut easily.

 Finally, you can turn this fractal into a pop-up card.
 Fold your other piece of paper in half.
 Apply glue to the solid parts of the fractal cutout, and sandwich it inside the solid folded paper.